jsatua/DSF/LahmanData_Markdown.md

 ```

 ### Quite a few players were nominated before they retired, but less frequently in recent years.
-### Good point to start working on a model using the factors identified from this exploratory analysis.
+### *This is a good point to start working on a model using the factors identified from this exploratory analysis.*